 Today, our studio complex consists of two studios, an office and a racks room (home for our signal processing equipment, computer servers and other auxiliary equipment).

-The broadcasting studios themselves consist of two ‘self-op’ studios which are in fact self contained control rooms that have all audio signals available and can be put to air on channel 13 or channel 14 by our trained presenters without a technician being present.
+The broadcasting studios themselves consist of two ‘self-op’ studios which are in fact self-contained control rooms that have all audio signals available and can be put to air by our trained presenters without a technician being present.

 About Our Studios